-Trump seen threatening retaliation against Italy digital tax -official
+Trump seen threatening retaliation against Italy digital tax: official

 Trump “believes this is an unfair discrimination on U.S. companies since they are the primary companies that would be affected by such a tax,” the official said.
 “If such targeting of U.S. companies is done, he would have no choice but to retaliate to protect U.S. businesses.”

-The comments came after Reuters reported on Monday that Italy is readying a new tax on digital companies in its 2020 budget to kick in January, as it seeks alternative revenue that will allow it to scrap a scheduled increase in sales tax.
+The comments came after Reuters reported on Monday that Italy is readying a new tax on digital companies in its 2020 budget to kick in in January, as it seeks alternative revenue that will allow it to scrap a scheduled increase in sales tax.

 If approved in current form, the levy will oblige multinational web-based giants to pay a 3% levy on internet transactions, sources said.